patriciogonzalezvivo/glslViewer/README.md

 vim test.frag
 ```

-**Note**: In RaspberryPi you can avoid taking over the screen by using the `-l` or `--live-coding` flags so you can see the console.
+**Note**: In RaspberryPi you can avoid taking over the screen by using the `-l` flags so you can see the console.
 Also you can edit the shader file through ssh/sftp.

 **Note**: On Linux and MacOS you may used to edit your shaders with Sublime Text 2, if thats your case you should try this [Sublime Text 2 plugin that lunch glslViewer every time you open a shader](https://packagecontrol.io/packages/glslViewer).